claws/aioprometheus/docs/dev/index.rst

 not repuire `protoc`.

 Extension modules created by ``pyrobuf`` are installed as separate packages.
-When `aioprometheus` is installed you actually get two packages installed;
+So, when `aioprometheus` is installed you actually get two packages installed;
 ``aioprometheus`` and ``prometheus_metrics_proto``.

 The Protocol Buffer specification used by `aioprometheus` was obtained from the